Two-dimensional field-effect transistors based on lateral heterojunctions of transition metal dichalcogenides: dissipative quantum transport modeling: Conclusion

-The possibility to fabricate $p$-type field-effect transistors based on 2D materials is essential to develop a CMOS process based on 2D materials.
-Following recent experimental demonstrations, we have modeled and numerically simulated a p-type transistor based on lateral heterojunctions of {\mos} and {\nbs} monolayers.
+The possibility to fabricate $p$-type field-effect transistors based on 2D materials is essential to develop a CMOS process using 2D materials as transistor channels.
+Following recent experimental demonstrations, we have modeled and numerically simulated a \textit{p}-type transistor based on lateral heterojunctions of {\mos} and {\nbs} monolayers.
 The metallic {\nbs} regions act as source and drain extensions, mediating between the {\mos} channel and the 3D metal contacts of source and drain.
-Our results indicate that the performance of the device is strongly dependent on the modulation of the Schottky barriers at the {\mos/\nbs} interfaces as a function of both the gate voltage and the drain-to-source bias.
-In this respect, the gate length and the gate alignment with the {\mos/\nbs} interfaces prove to be critical parameters to optimize the device performance.
+Our results indicate that the performance of the device is strongly dependent on the modulation of the Schottky barriers at the {\mos/\nbs} interface as a function of both the gate voltage and the drain-to-source bias.
+In this respect, the gate length and the gate alignment with the {\mos/\nbs} interface prove to be critical parameters to optimize the device performance.
 These geometrical considerations are expected to have a broader applicability and to describe some general tradeoffs in the design of lateral heterojunction field-effect transistors based on two-dimensional materials.
-The scaling behavior shows a strong reduction of the $I_{\rm ON}$/$I_{\rm OFF}$ ratio at channel lengths of 5 nm, while the dynamic figures of merit remain dominated by capacitive effects and generally improve as the channel shrinks.